-- Agree to a written academic plan that specifies how the student will regain satisfactory academic progress.
-The plan may include but is not limited to mandatory tutoring, scheduled advising sessions, extra course assignments, repeating a course for which the student received a failing grade, and/or repeating a course from which the student withdrew; - Sign the academic plan.
-(A copy of the plan will be kept in the student's file.); and - 3.
-Meet weekly with the academic advisor to review how well the student is advancing on the academic plan and how well he or she is progressing toward meeting the minimum standards of academic progress and meeting the requirements of the academic plan.
+1. Agree to a written academic plan that specifies how the student will regain satisfactory academic progress.
+The plan may include but is not limited mandatory tutoring, scheduled to advising sessions. extra course assignments, repeating a course for which the student received a failing grade, and/or repeating a course from which the student withdrew.

+2. Sign the academic plan.
+(A copy of the plan will be kept in the student's file.); and

+3. Meet weekly with the academic advisor to review how well the student is advancing on the academic plan and how well he or she is progressing toward meeting the minimum standards of academic progress and meeting the requirements of the academic plan.

-If a student on Financial Aid Probation Status does not meet the requirements of the academic plan at the end of the evaluation period established in the written plan, which could be longer than one evaluation period, the student is dismissed from the school and cannot appeal the dismissal.
-Access to financial aid is suspended.
+If a student on probation does not meet the requirements of the academic plan at the end of the evaluation period established in the written plan, which could be longer than one evaluation period, the student is dismissed from the school and cannot appeal the dismissal.
 Additionally, if the student at any point in the evaluation period does not perform as required based on the academic plan, the student may be dismissed from the school sooner than the end of the evaluation period.